 Preheat oven to 350 degrees.

-In a medium bowl, add almond flour, coconut flour, salt, baking soda, baking powder,xanthum gum, coconut sugar and whisk until well combined.
-Using a pastry cutter or fork, cut in butter until mixture resembles coarse meal.
-Stir in seeds and cranberries or raisins into dry mixture.
+In a medium bowl, add almond flour, coconut flour, salt, baking soda, baking powder, xanthan gum, coconut sugar and whisk until well combined.
+Using a pastry cutter or fork, cut in butter until the mixture resembles a coarse meal.
+Stir in seeds and cranberries or raisins into the dry mixture.

 In a glass measuring cup, add coconut milk, vinegar, and egg and lightly beat.
 Make a well in the center of the dry mixture; pour the wet mixture into dry ingredients and mix together with a rubber spatula just until the dough pulls together into a soft ball.

 Shape dough with hands into a rounded loaf and transfer to a lightly greased cast-iron skillet or parchment-lined baking sheet.
 Using a sharp serrated knife, score the top of the loaf with “X-shaped” 1/2-inch deep slashes.